Dual award PhD in Synthetic and Systems Biology

 Students must meet the entry requirements of both universities, and will be registered at both institutions in the first year of study.

 Entry via Manchester is open to UK, EU and international students, excluding Chinese nationals.

 Applicants should hold (or be about to obtain) a minimum 2:1 bachelor's degree (or overseas equivalent), in a relevant discipline, plus a master's degree or extensive research experience.
 Applicants can be internal or external to The University of Manchester.
 For applicants whose first language is not English, we require a minimum IELTS score of 6.5.

 If you would like to apply for the dual award PhD in Synthetic and Systems Biology, please:

 - Decide on the project(s) that are most relevant to your research interests from the list of available projects when they are announced.
-At this point, you are strongly encouraged to make direct contact with potential project supervisors to discuss their project and to arrange a meeting between December 2019 and January 2020.
+At this point, you are strongly encouraged to make direct contact with potential project supervisors to discuss their project and to arrange a meeting as soon as possible.
 You can find the name of the supervisor on each project, and their contact details in the University’s online directory.
 It is your responsibility to arrange meetings with supervisors.
 Invitations to our interview days are dictated by supervisor nominations, so you are unlikely to be nominated by a supervisor unless you have made contact with them, in addition to submitting an online application.